AzuraCast/azuracast-docs/administration/docker.md

 When nothing is playing on your station you'll hear the default error.mp3 file of AzuraCast playing.
 You can replace this file by mounting your own .mp3 file via a `docker-compose.override.yml`.

 In the same folder where your Docker installation is (if using recommended instructions, this is `/var/azuracast`), create a new file named `docker-compose.override.yml`.

+You can place your .mp3 file anywhere on your host machine.
+You just have to specify the path to it by replacing this part: `/path/to/your/file.mp3`

+We recommend to put that file inside the `/var/azuracast` directory though so that you have everything in the same place.

+> Make sure that the format of the file specified matches the streaming format exactly.
+{.is-warning}

 ## Latest Rolling Release Version